knotmirai/fs-mod4-project/README.md

 ## Future Plan

-* Add more training data to ensure accuracy and training time-consuming.
+* Add more training data to ensure accuracy.
 * Use Grid Search for better optimization.
 * Be able to categorize Pneumonia types.
 * Be able to classify other diseases from X-ray images.